wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-mail-flow/includes/5-troubleshoot-with-alert-policies.md

   :::column-end:::
 :::row-end:::

 ### Permissions required for the management of Alert policies

-Before accessing Alert policies, the messaging administrator must complete the following requirements:
+Before you can access and manage Alert policies, you must have the following permissions assigned:

  -  For Full access, the messaging admin must be a member of Organization Management or Security Administrator role groups.
  -  For Read-Only access, the messaging admin must be a member of the Global Reader or Security Reader role groups.